jbms/sphinx-immaterial/docs/admonitions.rst

          .. admonition:: A custom title specified in the directive's *argument*.

-            The default style for the generic admonition is that of the `note admonition <note-style>`.
+            Notice the blank line between the directive's beginning block and this content block.

          .. example-admonition:: A custom title specified in both the
             :title: directive's *argument* and :rst:`:title:` option.
                It can even span multiple lines.

-            Notice the blank line between the directive's beginning block and this content block.

             This admonition's directive was created just for this documentation using the sphinx-immaterial theme's `Custom Admonitions`_ feature.